sanhozay/CLGen/README.md

 Other items may not be so repetitive, but most items will be checked more than once.
 The end result is series of quite long XML descriptions that are tedious to write and awkward to review and change.
-Moving the landing light switch within the cockpit, for example, involves changing the marker in five places, possibly in five different XML files.
+Moving the landing light switch within the cockpit, for example, involves changing the marker in five places.

 ## Overview of Checklist Definition Language (the DSL)